|Brooks Flats North 135D

-My research concerns the history of humanistic (rhetorical) education and its impact on the development of English literature in one of its most celebrated periods, the Renaissance.
-My recent book, Untutored Lines: The Making of the English Epyllion, shows the impact of rhetoric on the formation of social identities and literary genres in the late sixteenth century.
+My research concerns the history of humanist rhetorical education and its impact on the development of English literature in one of its most celebrated periods, the Renaissance.
+My book, Untutored Lines: The Making of the English Epyllion, shows the impact of rhetoric on the formation of social identities and literary genres in the late sixteenth century.

 • “Collected Writings on Rhetoric: Volume 2 of the Opera Philosophica of Philip Melanchthon.”
 Critical edition; international and interdisciplinary collaboration; awarded a Humboldt Fellowship for Experienced Researchers (2015-2018).

 • “Melanchthon’s Homer: Rhetorical Reading and the Literary Culture of the Reformation.”
 Book project; awarded the Loeb Classical Library Fellowship and a Research Fellowship from the International Society for the History of Rhetoric.

 • “A Classical Education.”
 Book chapter to appear in the Routledge Companion to Shakespeare and Classical Literature, ed.
 Sean Keilen and Nick Moschovakis.
 In Press.

 • “Rhetorik.”
 Trans.
 Tobias Jammerthal.
 Book chapter to appear in Melanchthon-Handbuch, ed.
 Günter Frank.
 Berlin: De Gruyter, in press.